-Authors would like to acknowledge the interviewed organizations for their contributions; European Space Agency, companies such as Airbus, Nokia, Ericsson, Reaktor Innovations, KNL Networks, Magister Solutions, Northbase, Huld, Telia, Harp Technologies, Missing-Link and nationally relevant organizations such as Erillisverkot, Defence Forces, Finnish Meteorological Institute, Sodankylä Geophysical Observatory, Traficom, Business Finland, and ministries including the Ministry of Interior and the Ministry of Finance.
-However, views expressed in this paper are those of authors.
+The authors would like to acknowledge the interviewed organizations for their contributions: European Space Agency; companies such as Airbus, Nokia, Ericsson, Reaktor Innovations, KNL Networks, Magister Solutions, Northbase, Huld, Telia, Harp Technologies, Missing-Link and nationally relevant organizations such as Erillisverkot, Defence Forces, Finnish Meteorological Institute, Sodankylä Geophysical Observatory, Traficom, Business Finland; and ministries including the Ministry of Interior and the Ministry of Finance.
+However, the views expressed in this paper are those of the authors.